-Estimated Cost per term a nd per living arrangements --------------------------- ----------------------------
+Estimated ' Cost per te erm and per r living arr angements ----------- --------------- ------------- -------------- -----------

 Component Description Living Off Campus Living With Parent Books, course materials, supplies, and equipment An allowance for books, course materials, and equipment.
-440.00 1.057% for Direct 440.00 Federal student loan fees An allowance for the cost of any Federal 1.057% for Direct Subsidized Loans and for Direct Unsubsidized Loans.
+440.00 440.00 Federal student loan fees An allowance for the cost of any Federal student loan fee, origination fee, or insurance premium charged to the student or the parent of the student.
+1.057% for Direct Subsidized Loans and for Direct Unsubsidized Loans.
 As an example, the loan fee on a \$5,500 loan would be \$58.13.
+4.228% for Direct PLUS Loans (for both parent borrowers and graduate and 1.057% for Direct Subsidized Loans and for Direct Unsubsidized Loans.
+As an example, the loan fee on a \$5,500 loan would be \$58.13.
 4.228% for Direct PLUS Loans (for both parent borrowers and graduate and professional student borrowers).
+As an example, the loan fee on a \$10,000 loan would be \$422.80. professional student borrowers).
 As an example, the loan fee on a \$10,000 loan would be \$422.80.
 Living expenses An allowance for food and housing costs, to be incurred by the student attending the institution on at least a half-time basis.
 4,243.00 2,758.00 Miscellaneous personal expenses An allowance, for a student attending the institution on at least a half-time basis.
 1,784.00 1,641.00 Professional licensure, certification, or a first professional credential An allowance for the costs associated with obtaining a license, certification, or a first professional credential, for a student in a program that prepares them to enter a profession that requires such a qualification.
 Varies by program Varies by program Transportation An allowance, which may include transportation between campus, residences, and place of work.
 561.00 516.00

 Component Description Living Off Campus Living With Parent Books, course materials, supplies, and equipment An allowance for books, course materials, and equipment.
 330.00 330.00 Federal student loan fees An allowance for the cost of any Federal student loan fee, origination fee, or insurance premium charged to the student or the parent of the student.
 1.057% for Direct Subsidized Loans and for Direct Unsubsidized Loans.
 As an example, the loan fee on a \$5,500 loan would be \$58.13.
-4.228% for Direct PLUS Loans (for both parent borrowers and 1.057% for Direct Subsidized Loans and for Direct Unsubsidized Loans.
+4.228% for Direct PLUS Loans (for both parent borrowers and graduate and professional student borrowers).
+As an example, the loan fee on a \$10,000 loan would be \$422.80.
+1.057% for Direct Subsidized Loans and for Direct Unsubsidized Loans.
 As an example, the loan fee on a \$5,500 loan would be \$58.13.
 4.228% for Direct PLUS Loans (for both parent borrowers and graduate and professional student borrowers).
-As an example, the loan fee on a \$10,000 loan would be \$422.80. graduate and professional student borrowers).
 As an example, the loan fee on a \$10,000 loan would be \$422.80.
 Living expenses An allowance for food and housing costs, to be incurred by the student attending the institution on at least a half-time basis.
 3,182.00 2,069.00 Miscellaneous personal expenses An allowance, for a student attending the institution on at least a half-time basis.
 1,338.00 1,231.00 Professional licensure, certification, or a first professional credential An allowance for the costs associated with obtaining a license, certification, or a first professional credential, for a student in a program that prepares them to enter a profession that requires such a qualification.
 Varies by program Varies by program Transportation An allowance, which may include transportation between campus, residences, and place of work.
 421.00 387.00